 How to get to San Pedro de Atacama

 San Pedro de Atacama is a small desert town, and isn’t located on a main transport route.
 The nearest Chilean city is Calama, some 100 kilometres away.
 To reach San Pedro de Atacama from elsewhere in Chile, the most direct way is to travel to Calama by flight or bus, and transfer on from there.
-You can book bus tickets in Chile on Recorrido.
+You can book bus tickets in Chile using Busbud.

 The bus journey from Santiago to San Pedro de Atacama takes about 20 hours.
 Many people choose to break it up with a stop at La Serena, which is close to the Elqui Valley – another beautiful spot for stargazing.
 For transport tips, check out our article on how to take overnight buses like a pro.